Massachusetts Institute of Technology (MIT), Cambridge, MA

 Louise Elving works with nonprofit, for-profit and public organizations to help them achieve excellent real estate opportunities and improve their operations.

-Louise has helped create over 4,000 affordable and mixed-income homes in diverse urban, suburban and rural communities, along with related schools, commercial and community facilities.
-She brings both analytical and communication expertise to enable her clients to make the often complex decisions they face to reach their development goals.
+Louise has helped create over 4,500 affordable and mixed-income homes in diverse urban, suburban and rural communities, along with related schools, commercial and community facilities.
+She brings both analytical and communication expertise to enable her clients to make the often-complex decisions they face to reach their development goals.

-She also advises local, state and national actors on the design and implementation of programs and policies to address housing needs, providing targeted research to inform recommendations.
+She also advises local, state and national public agencies +6on the design and implementation of programs and policies to address housing needs, providing targeted research to inform recommendations.

 Louise most enjoys working with organizations to find solutions to real estate and organizational challenges that align clear results with their mission.
 Her experience in community development across the country provides a combination of practical knowledge, political assessment, analysis and judgment to define effective, efficient ways to create properties, grow an organization, or establish productive partnerships.

-Louise is also a Lecturer in the Department of Urban Studies and Planning, Massachusetts Institute of Technology in Cambridge, MA.
-She teaches and advises in the Special Program in Urban and Regional Studies that brings mid-career planners, engineers, architects, community organizers and public officials from the developing world – Asia, Africa, Middle East, Latin America — to MIT for a year of education, reflection and work.
+For the past six years, she has also been a Lecturer in the Department of Urban Studies and Planning, Massachusetts Institute of Technology in Cambridge, MA, teaching and advising in the Special Program in Urban and Regional Studies tSPURS) that brings mid-career planners, engineers, architects, community organizers and public officials from the developing world – Asia, Africa, Middle East, Latin America — to MIT for a year of education, reflection and work.
+She is also an instructor/seminar leader for short professional courses in real estate development and housing for both national and state organizations such as NeighborWorks America and Mel King Institute for Community Building.

 Provided strategic real estate development consulting to nonprofits and joint ventures, addressing specific development problems and initial project feasibility.
 Codman Square Neighborhood Development Corporation, Boston, MA; Jamaica Plain Neighborhood Development Corporation, Boston, MA: Lawrence Community Works, Lawrence, MA